Taksim Square: History

 The word Taksim means "division" or "distribution" in Arabic.
-Taksim Square was originally the point where the main water lines from the north of Istanbul were collected and branched off to other parts of the city (hence the name.)
+Taksim Square was originally the point where the main water lines from the north of Istanbul were collected and branched off to other parts of the city.
 This use for the area was established by Sultan Mahmud I. The square takes its name from the Ottoman era stone reservoir which is located along one side of the square.

 Another significant building that once stood on the square was the 19th century Taksim Artillery Barracks (Taksim Kışlası, which later became the Taksim Stadium), but which was demolished in 1940 during the construction works in accordance with the plans of French architect and city planner Henri Prost for Taksim Square and Taksim Gezi Park.

 Taksim Gezi Park is a small green park in the midst of the concrete expanse of central Istanbul.
 In 2013, the city municipality, wanting to rebuild the old barracks as a shopping venue on the site of the park, began forcefully removing protesters who had set up camp in the park.
 After news spread of the police brutality, thousands of people rallied in the Occupy Taksim movement, to stop the demolition of the park.
 As of 2013, the status of the demolition project was in limbo, the Justice and Development Party (AKP) government has the Police stationed in and around Taksim Square ready with riot control equipment to deter any large demonstrations.